 I have a strong desire to ask the man in the hat for financial advice

-DavidPlatt almost 4 years ago
+DavidPlatt about 4 years ago

 It’s worth reading Ray Bradbury’s 1953 short story “The Murderer”.
 He predicted today’s “constant public cellphone chatter” society quite accurately.